Internet-Draft The GNUnet communicators August 2024

 Communicator

-3. Overview
+3. Notation

-Each communicator must specify its (global) communication characteristics, which for now only say whether the communication is reliable (e.g. TCP, HTTPS) or unreliable (e.g. UDP, WLAN).
-Each communicator must specify a unique address prex, or NULL if the communicator cannot establish outgoing connections (for example because it is only acting as a TCP server).
+Each communicator must specify its (global) communication characteristics, which for now only say whether the communication is reliable (e.g., TCP, HTTPS) or unreliable (e.g., UDP, WLAN).
+Each communicator must specify a unique address prex, or NULL if the communicator cannot establish outgoing connections (for example, because it is only acting as a TCP server).
 A communicator must tell TRANSPORT which addresses it is reachable under.
 Addresses may be added or removed at any time.
 A communicator may have zero addresses (transmission only).
 Addresses do not have to match the address prefix.

 TRANSPORT may ask a communicator to try to connect to another address.
 TRANSPORT will only ask for connections where the address matches the communicator’s address prefix that was provided when the connection was established.
 Communicators should then attempt to establish a connection.
 No response is provided to TRANSPORT service on failure.
 The TRANSPORT service has to ask the communicator explicitly to retry.